teachaccess/accessibility-skills-hiring-toolkit/roles/quality-assurance-tester.md

 - Experience using assistive technologies (e.g., VoiceOver, JAWS, Dragon Naturally Speaking, ZoomText)
   - Explain your experience with assistive technology.
   - How do you test with a screen reader?
 Give a brief overview of some of the keyboard commands you use.
-  - What’s your experience with mobile testing (e.g., Screen Reader, Bluetooth keyboard, etc.)?
+  - What's your experience with mobile testing (e.g., Screen Reader, Bluetooth keyboard, etc.)?

 #### Preferred

 - Professional training in using assistive technologies
   - Provide an overview of the assistive technologies you've used and how you've used them for testing?
 - Experience conducting usability tests that include participants with disabilities
   - How have you engaged users with disabilities in providing feedback throughout the development process?

 ## Translations

 A list of translations will be provided here when received by language.
 Please submit through GitHub.